algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

     -  **Test Strategy:**
+       - This test strategy is designed to meticulously evaluate the:
+        - functionality,
+        - efficiency, and
-       This test strategy is designed to meticulously evaluate the functionality, efficiency, and stability of virtual processors, aiming to guarantee optimal operation in virtualized environments
+        - stability of virtual processors, aiming to guarantee optimal operation in virtualized environments
     -  **Execution Strategy:**
-      Two functional testing cycles address critical issues systematically.
-The first cycle allows workarounds, and the second refines the system by addressing bugs and gathering performance data.
+      Describes how the test will be performed and process to identify and report bugs, and to fix and implement fixes.
     -  **Test Management:**
-      GitHub Issues is our central tool for creating, managing, and assigning testing-related issues, facilitating transparent communication within the team.

-  This concise framework ensures effective testing, aligning technical robustness with the educational goals of the project.
+      Process to handle the logistics of the test and all the events that come up during execution.

 ### 2.2 Project Overview

   - ALGOSUP asked us to build a virtual processor and interpreter for running assembly code.
 It's an open project for students to learn low-level programming.
 We're keeping things clear with easy-to-follow guides.
 Our goal?
 Create a friendly space for anyone curious about assembly language and system programming.